Drama class cuts nursing student stress – study finds

 Summary

-This study looked at whether a creative drama-based stress management program could help nursing students feel less stressed and improve their coping skills and emotional intelligence.
+This study looked at whether a creative drama-based stress management program could help nursing students feel less stressed, cope better, and improve their emotional intelligence.
 49 nursing students took part, with some doing drama sessions and others receiving standard training.
-The results showed that the drama group had better outcomes in managing stress and understanding emotions.
+The results showed how the two groups compared right after the program and one month later.

 Get updates